HonkingGoose/git-gosling/docs/advanced_topics/advanced_git_configuration.md

 ## Code editor setup

+When Git needs your input, it will open the default editor automatically (usually `vi` or `nano`).
+You can use the `git config --global core.editor` command to tell Git what editor you want to use.

 See this table for a list of popular editors, and how to configure them for use with Git.

 |       Editor       | Configuration                                     |